 - Supply Chain & Logistics

-The five tracks provide exposure to specific industries and are composed of elective subjects usually taken in Terms 6, 7 and 8.
+The four tracks provide exposure to specific industries and are composed of elective subjects usually taken in Terms 6, 7 and 8.
 When you complete a track, it will be indicated on your transcript so that future employers can recognise this expertise.
 Choosing a track is optional and you are expected to discuss your elective choices with faculty mentors.

 How is the ESD curriculum more relevant to the needs of industry today and in the future, compared to a more traditional engineering degree?